Learning and Development

 (Communication and language; Literacy)

-● Make an ‘I can do’ book of physical activities that each child can physically do.
+• Make an ‘I can do’ book of physical activities that each child can physically do.
 Take photographs (with authorisation from parent/guardian) or cut pictures from magazines, adding words as appropriate.
-There are some excellent CDs for use in preschools that show children skipping, hopping, jumping, balancing, etc. that can be printed without the need for adult guidance as required in accessing internet images.

-● ‘Simon Says’ is a fun activity, requiring listening and concentration skills, ideal for ‘sports’ indoors.
-Set up a trampete, balance bars and an area for rolling, and you’re all set for gymnastics!
+• ‘Simon Says’ is a fun activity, requiring listening and concentration skills.
+It’s ideal for ‘sports’ indoors.
+Set up a trampette, balance bars and an area for rolling, and you’re all set for gymnastics!
 But only do it if Simon says!

-● Do some simple warm-up activities like wriggling fingers, making a fist, shaking hands and feet; wobble arms and legs, rotate shoulders, stretch high and crouch low, then clap your hands and ask each child to use their body to make the shape of a letter or number.
-Some children may work together to form shapes and others may need a lot of guidance, but the reward is the fun you have!
-Are you flexible enough to make number and letter shapes?
+• Do some simple warm-up activities like wriggling fingers, making a fist, shaking hands and feet; wobble arms and legs, rotate shoulders, stretch high and crouch low, then clap your hands.
+Ask each child to use their body to make the shape of a letter or number.
+Some children may work together to form shapes and others may need a lot of guidance.
+Are they flexible enough to make number and letter shapes?

 2. The big race